trust-mfn-berlin/animals-as-objects/vault/material.the-gorilla-beast.md

 </figure>

 At the same time, counter-images were already emerging, creating an iconography of the gorilla as a peaceful animal.
 After arriving alive at Berlin Aquarium in 1876, where he only survived for a year, it was “Mpungu” the gorilla who paved the way in Germany.
-While the emphasis on the animal's peaceful characteristics would later be continued with the famous zoo gorilla [[Bobby|story.bobby-tracking-body-parts2]],[^4] Umlauff decided to go with his more sensational iconography in 1901, probably for sales reasons.
+While the emphasis on the animal’s peaceful characteristics would later be continued with the famous zoo gorilla [[Bobby|story.bobby-tracking-body-parts2]],[^4] Umlauff decided to go with his more sensational iconography in 1901, probably for sales reasons.
 Shortly before the exhibition in Karlsruhe opened, the company received the skin and skeleton of a second gorilla from Paul Matschie, curator of the Mammals Collection at the Berlin Zoological Museum and member of the Karlsruhe exhibition committee.
 The gorilla had been killed by Georg Zenker, a farmer and collector living in colonized Cameroon.
 To mount the dermoplastic taxidermy, Wilhelm Umlauff used sketches and photos that he had Matschie send to him as a guide.
 One surviving photo shows the taxidermist wearing a white lab coat, sitting beside his work, with the painted templates in his hand, underlining his artistic aspirations.
 “The gorilla steps down from a tree root; in his left arm he holds onto a tree trunk, while the right is at half-lowered.
 He is only 5cm smaller than the first.”[^5] Like the first, the second “giant gorilla” was thus also mounted in an upright position for the Karlsruhe exhibition in order to impactfully present its size and savagery.[^6] After seeing photos of the animal mounted for the show, the hunter Georg Zenker commented in a letter to Umlauff that “his facial expressions” were unfortunately “not savage enough”, because, in reality, it had looked very different:

->“ \[…] its jaws opened wide, its eyes staring, its hair ruffled, half standing, etc. I can't even describe to you how savage such a fellow looks when he is in danger. \[…] My ears are ringing even today, and when I think about it, I’m still glad that everything went as smoothly as it did; and I am now sorry that I did not describe it to you more precisely before.”[^7]
+>“ \[…] its jaws opened wide, its eyes staring, its hair ruffled, half standing, etc. I can’t even describe to you how savage such a fellow looks when he is in danger. \[…] My ears are ringing even today, and when I think about it, I’m still glad that everything went as smoothly as it did; and I am now sorry that I did not describe it to you more precisely before.”[^7]

 The hunting report did not just make use of the horror motif familiar from earlier texts of its kind but also allowed the hunter himself to appear as the hero.

-So, while Zenker did not believe that the dermoplastic taxidermy had appropriately captured the gorilla's “savagery”, its parameters – staring eyes, jaws open wide, bared teeth – were reproduced in a poster that Umlauff had reprinted for the Karlsruhe exhibition – presumably to increase sales – but which probably did not reach Zenker in Cameroon.
+So, while Zenker did not believe that the dermoplastic taxidermy had appropriately captured the gorilla’s “savagery”, its parameters – staring eyes, jaws open wide, bared teeth – were reproduced in a poster that Umlauff had reprinted for the Karlsruhe exhibition – presumably to increase sales – but which probably did not reach Zenker in Cameroon.
 The posters displayed the head and shoulders of the gorilla, including dramatic facial expressions, next to the wording “New exhibit”.

 <figure>